Home

 By Creative Primary Literacy

-The NO PREP informational text worksheets are perfect for students in fifth grade or sixth grade for Women's History Month.
-Students will learn key facts about the famous activist whilst working on their comprehension skills.
+A World War 2 Google Forms close reading activity with comprehension and grammar questions followed by an extension task about the Holocaust victim and German born diarist, Anne Frank.
+The NO PREP informational text activity is ideal for distance learning and perfect for students in fifth grade or sixth grade for Women's History Month.
+The resource, which also comes in PDF format, allows students to learn key facts about Anne Frank whilst working on their comprehension skills.

 ⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻⎻